ssohail1/compbio-PyWrap-miniproject/README.md

 - miniproject.log: log file with commands, number of contigs greater than 1000 in length, bp in assembly of contigs greater than 1000.
 - miniproj_runall.py: python script to run analyses using the available tools

-### Running the program
+### Running the program for SRR8185310
+This program will run for SRR8185310:
+`python miniproj_runall.py`

+If you will implement this program for a different SRR file, simply change the 'SRR8185310' in the miniproj_runall.py file to your SRR file of interest
-To run this program, move the SRR files to the compbio-PyWrap-miniproject folder:
+Move the SRR file to the compbio-PyWrap-miniproject folder:
 `mv SRRfile compbio-PyWrap-miniproject`